bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Core/STRSM_OCL_Core Action-Theme.md

 	- What secret is being kept?

 ## Oracle: Action
-This oracle can be used to replace the one provided on [[OCL_Core#Action and Theme|Action/Theme Oracles]].
+This oracle can be used to replace the one provided on [[_SF_CH5_Core#Action and Theme|Action/Theme Oracles]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> When you [[MV_Ask the Oracle|Ask the Oracle]] about a goal, situation, or event, roll for an Action and Theme.
+> When you [[SF_CH3_Ask the Oracle|Ask the Oracle]] about a goal, situation, or event, roll for an Action and Theme.
 Together, these provide an interpretative verb/ noun prompt.
 Other oracles include prompts to check for an Action and Theme (shown as “Action + Theme”).
 That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-STRSM-OCL-OclCoreAction

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | --- | --- | --- |